Mini-Tuesday

 In 2004, U.S. presidential primary elections occurred in Missouri, South Carolina, Arizona, Oklahoma and Delaware.
 Presidential caucuses were held in New Mexico and North Dakota.
 The Republican primaries and caucuses were virtually uncontested as incumbent President George W. Bush faced no substantial opposition.
 The Democratic primaries and caucuses were contested between retired General Wesley Clark of Arkansas, former Governor Howard Dean of Vermont, Senator John Edwards of North Carolina, Senator John Kerry of Massachusetts, Congressman Dennis Kucinich of Ohio, Senator Joseph Lieberman of Connecticut, and the Reverend Al Sharpton of New York.
+Of the seven Democratic primaries contested, five were won by Kerry, reinforcing his status as frontrunner for the 2004 nomination.

 2004 Results

 Missouri

 Kerry handily won the biggest prize of the day by securing 51% of the vote in Missouri.
 Edwards placed second with 25%.
 All other candidates were in the single digits.